DuPont wins 20-year ban on Kolon's Kevlar rival

 In its request for a stay, Kolon said it is likely to win an appeal, citing alleged errors at trial, weaknesses in DuPont's case, and a lack of evidence that Kolon's activities caused DuPont to lose sales or profit.

-DuPont countered that Kolon faces no irreparable harm, as Heracron accounts for only 1.7 percent of sales.
-It also said Kolon has not posted bond to secure the $919.9 million award, and a court should not review its stay request until it does.

-According to court papers, DuPont sells more than 70 percent of para-aramid fibers purchased in the United States.
+DuPont sells more than 70 percent of para-aramid fibers purchased in the United States, court papers show.

 The Wilmington, Delaware-based company also makes products used in the chemical, agriculture and biotechnology industries.

-DuPont shares were up 0.3 percent at $49.72 on Friday afternoon on the New York Stock Exchange.
+DuPont shares rose 45 cents to $50.03 in morning trading on the New York Stock Exchange.

 The case is DuPont v.
 Kolon Industries Inc et al, U.S. District Court, Eastern District of Virginia, No. 09-00058.